MattyOL/Fresh/README.md

 7. git clone
 8. Press Enter to create your local clone.

-## Forking

-To avoid affecting the original owner's repository, a copy of the original repository is made on our GitHub account by forking the GitHub Repository.
-This enables us to view and/or make changes without modifying the original repository.
-The following steps can be used to fork this repository:

- 1. Log in to GitHub and locate the repository

- 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.

- 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 # credits
  * I used code institutes project 5 Boutique Ado E commerence tutorial to get me up and running with a template so i can then add new features to Create a fully functionaly website applcation.